Mauro Gómez: Hanshin Tigers

-In the September 20 game against Chunichi, he scored 2 singles and a solo homer, and became the first foreign player in franchise history to record over 100 RBI in their first year in the NPB.
+In the September 20 game against Chunichi, Gómez scored 2 singles and a solo homer, and became the first foreign player in franchise history to record over 100 RBI in their first year in the NPB.
 He is 17th foreign player in NPB history to record 100 or more RBI in his first year in the NPB, first since Tony Blanco notched 110 in 2009.
-He joined Randy Bass (134 in 1985, 109 in 1986), George Arias (107 in 2003), and Craig Brazell (117 in 2010) as the only foreign Hanshin players to notch 100 or more RBI in a season.
+He joined Bass (134 in 1985, 109 in 1986), George Arias (107 in 2003), and Craig Brazell (117 in 2010) as the only foreign Hanshin players to notch 100 or more RBI in a season.
 He finished the season with 109 runs including 26 homers, and won the RBI title and Best Nine Award in his first NPB season.

-Gomez played a key role as the Tiger's clean-up hitter during the postseason Climax Series against their archrivals Yomiuri Giants.
-Out of the 22 runs scored during the series, he drove in 8 - including a 2-run homer in his first at-bat at Tokyo Dome, and set a new Central League record for Climax Series RBIs.
+Gómez played a key role as the Tiger's clean-up hitter during the postseason Climax Series against their archrivals Yomiuri Giants.
+Out of the 22 runs scored during the series, he drove in 8 - including a 2-run homer in his first at-bat at Tokyo Dome, and set a new Central League record for Climax Series RBI.
 He helped secure the Tigers a spot in the Japan Series, their first participation since 2005.
-His performances were worse in the following two seasons, and in November 2016 he was released by the club.
-In January 2017 he had contract negotiations for the Korean Samsung Lions, but the club refused to close the deal after Gomez failed his medical test with problems regarding his knees.
+Gómez's performances were worse in the following two seasons, and on November 15, 2016, he was released by the club.

+On January 25, 2017, Gómez had contract negotiations with the Samsung Lions of the KBO League, but the club refused to close the deal after Gómez failed his medical test with problems regarding his knees.